 Meet your tutors

 Congratulations on getting an offer to study with us!
-Our department has academics researching and teaching across the breadth of biological sciences.
+York has academics researching and teaching across the breadth of biological sciences.
 We wanted to give you a chance to find out more about one of them.

-Richard Waites is our Director for Students who looks after students throughout their time at York.
-He has a broad interest in Biology and mainly teaches in the first year.
+Richard Waites is our Director for Students, who looks after students throughout their time with us.
+He has a broad interest in biology, and mainly teaches in the first year.

 Everything else that I did at school was so I could do biology in the longer term

-I am responsible for a big, first year Biology module where I give lectures, workshops and practicals.
+I am responsible for a big 1st-Year Biology module where I give lectures, workshops and practicals.
 I’m interested in getting students to think about how we know what we know: how we understand the living world, how life works, how biology works.
-If you have a better understanding of the work that a biologist can do then that’s going to make you more successful in your degree.
+If you have a better understanding of the work that a biologist can do, then that’s going to make you more successful in your degree.

 I was attracted to York by the wide range of biologists here